mikialex/rendiation/README.md

-# Rendiation Renderer
+# Rendiation Render Framework

-This repo is totally for learning purpose.
+This repo is totally for learning purpose and in very early stage.

+Use WebGPU as only backend support.
+Cross native platform and web.